qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

     ##showplots

-This will cause QGIS to redirect all R graphical outputs to a temporary file, which will be later opened once R execution has finished.
+This will cause |qg| to redirect all R graphical outputs to a temporary file, which will be later opened once R execution has finished.

 Both graphics and console results will be shown in the processing results manager.